la-famiglia-jst2324/parma-web/README.md

 5. If you want to release a new version to production, create a new release on GitHub.
-   The release version will be automatically derived from the PR titles (breaking changes yield new major versions, new features yield new minor versionss).
+   The release version will be automatically derived from the PR titles (breaking changes yield new major versions, new features yield new minor versions).

 ## Directory Structure